numba/numba/docs/src/CUDADevice.rst

 By default the CUDA driver selects the fastest GPU as the device 0, which is the default device used by NumbaPro.

-The features introduced on this page is optional for most users.
+The features introduced on this page are generally not of interest unless working with systems hosting/offering more than one CUDA-capable GPU.

 Device Selection
 ----------------